Electronic correlation effects in the response of graphene and MoS2 monolayers to the impact of highly-charged ions: Ion stopping with charge transfer

 In the presence of a highly-charged ion (HCI) with initial charge $Z_0$ we use a semiclassical Ehrenfest model according to which the Hamiltonian is modified by an additional diagonal contribution, due to the Coulomb potential of the ion \cite{balzer_prb16, balzer_cpp_21}

 with the rescaled Coulomb constant $W_0=e^2/(4\pi\epsilon_0a_0)\approx2.68J_0$.
-In this paper we focus on simple straight ion trajectories, normal to the cluster plane, $\boldsymbol{S}(t)=(z_0+v_0t)\boldsymbol{e}_z$, without updating the velocity, $v_0$, which is well justified for the comparatively high ion velocities studied below.
+In this paper we focus on simple straight ion trajectories, normal to the cluster plane, $\boldsymbol{S}(t)= z(t)\boldsymbol{e}_z=(z_0+v_0t)\boldsymbol{e}_z$, without updating the velocity, $v_0$, which is well justified for the comparatively high ion velocities studied below.
 To reduce the complexity of the model, we neglect off-diagonal contributions.
-The HCI itself will be described by a set of static energy levels
+The HCI itself is modeled by a set of degenerate static energy levels with energy $\epsilon$

 derived from the value of the Coulomb potential at the point of resonant charge transfer.
 This implies that electrons on the ion can not decay into lower orbitals, eliminating complex processes, such as Auger recombination or interatomic Coulomb decay~\cite{jahnke_interatomic_2020} from this picture.\\ The charge transfer (ion neutralization) Hamiltonian will be described by a Gaussian amplitude for the transition of electrons from specific system sites into the environment sites (i.e., ionic orbitals) \cite{balzer_cpp_21}